mint-made/mint-made/README.md

  📫 How to reach me: [LinkedIn](https://uk.linkedin.com/in/front-end-dev1)

  Why Mint-Made?
- I am a big fan of [Linux Mint](https://linuxmint.com/), using it since 2016.
+ I am a big fan and avid user of [Linux Mint](https://linuxmint.com/) since 2016.